 Both these hosting types can be excellent for different website owners as well as the same website owner at different times.
 Also, both beginners and pros can benefit from these hostings alike.

 Shared hosting is the best option for you if you have a limited budget.
-It allows you to set up and maintain a website even at a shoestring budget.
+It allows you to set up and maintain a website even on a shoestring budget.
 Also, if you prefer using a CMS other than WordPress, shared hosting is the most suitable option for you.

 Managed WordPress hosting is the right choice for you if your budget is not restricted and you need a secure plus WordPress-optimized website.
 It offers you greater flexibility and speed along with the convenience of automatic WordPress management.